Scientific Name

 How to Grow and Care for Mammillaria sempervivi

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. sempervivi indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
-If possible, place the pot on the balcony or in the garden for extra light from spring to fall.
+Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

 Fertilizing: M. sempervivi can benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer for cacti and other succulents.
 Suspend feeding during the winter when the plant goes dormant.